rockerBOO/awesome-neovim/README.md

 - [projekt0n/github-nvim-theme](https://github.com/projekt0n/github-nvim-theme) - A GitHub theme for neovim, kitty, alacritty written in lua.
 Support built-in LSP and Tree-sitter.
 - [kdheepak/monochrome.nvim](https://github.com/kdheepak/monochrome.nvim) - A 16 bit monochrome colorscheme that uses hsluv for perceptually distinct gray colors, with support for Tree-sitter and other commonly used plugins.
 - [rose-pine/neovim](https://github.com/rose-pine/neovim) - All natural pine, faux fur and a bit of soho vibes for the classy minimalist.
-- [mcchrish/zenbones.nvim](https://github.com/mcchrish/zenbones.nvim) - A light vim/nvim colorscheme designed to highlight code using contrasts and font variations.
-Colors are tasked only for other roles such as diagnostics, diffs, search matches.
+- [mcchrish/zenbones.nvim](https://github.com/mcchrish/zenbones.nvim) - A collection of vim/neovim colorschemes designed to highlight code using contrasts and font variations.
 - [Pocco81/Catppuccino.nvim](https://github.com/Pocco81/Catppuccino.nvim) - An eye-candy and full-featured Neovim theme with support for native LSP, Tree-sitter, and more 🍨!
 - [FrenzyExists/aquarium-vim](https://github.com/FrenzyExists/aquarium-vim) - A dark, yet vibrant colorscheme for neovim.
 - [EdenEast/nightfox.nvim](https://github.com/EdenEast/nightfox.nvim) - A soft dark, fully customizable Neovim theme, with support for lsp, treesitter and a variety of plugins.